Learning Outcomes

 SRA Powers and Waivers

 The SRA may require a firm to obtain and deliver an accountant’s report at any time, even if the firm is otherwise exempt.
+This includes where a firm has ceased holding client money during the period (“cease to hold” scenario), where the SRA has reason to believe that client money may be at risk, or where public interest considerations arise.
 The SRA may also grant a waiver from the requirement in exceptional circumstances.
+The SRA can disqualify an accountant from preparing reports for failures of due care and skill, and can require production of documents and explanations to its appointed investigator.

 Consequences of Non-Compliance

 Failure to obtain or deliver a required accountant’s report is a serious breach of the Accounts Rules.
-The SRA may impose financial penalties, restrict the firm’s ability to handle client money, or take disciplinary action against the firm or its managers.
-Persistent or serious failures may result in intervention or referral to the Solicitors Disciplinary Tribunal.
+The SRA may impose financial penalties, restrict the firm’s ability to handle client money, require remedial action and follow‑up reports, or take disciplinary action against the firm or its managers.
+Persistent or serious failures may result in conditions on authorisation, intervention, or referral to the Solicitors Disciplinary Tribunal.
+Where a qualified report identifies client money at risk, the SRA will expect immediate remediation, including correction of breaches and strengthening of systems and controls.

 Worked Example 1.1